 If the pH is below 5 and above 7, the plants are not able to absorb the nutrients.
 A couple of hours before you place the plants, do not forget to soak the stone wool using water with pH level 5.5.
 You can also flush the stone wool with the nutrient solution with pH 5.5, drain to waste, then you can place the stone wool in the system.

-Level of pH in the reservoir goes up in the course of vegetative growth, which is completely natural.
+The pH level in the reservoir will go up in the course of vegetative growth, which is completely natural.
 It implies that your plant is happily growing.
 But, pH levels also rise due to algae growth and high temperature.
 Thus, you must keep an eye on pH.
 Most plants show good growth at pH level 6.0.

-It is highly recommended that you must change the complete reservoir solution every week.
-Even after taking every care, the solution may fall short of important micro nutrients or get infected due to rotting roots.
-If the reservoir consists of nutrient solution that is diluted or ready to use kind, you can use lemon juice or phosphoric acid to lower the pH levels.
+Here is the big death trap in every hydroponics system.
+Because all of the plants are fed from a common nutrient reservoir, any contamination, virus, fungus or chemical deficiency is fed to ALL of the plants and this may kill them – wiping out your entire crop and months of hard work in a just a few hours.
+A power failure, pump malfunction, or pipe breakage will also prove fatal.
+It is highly recommended that you completely inspect your system daily and you must clean and change the complete reservoir nutrient solution every week.
+Even after taking every precaution, the solution may fall short of some important micro nutrients or get infected due to rotting plant roots.
+If the reservoir consists of nutrient solution that is diluted or is the ready to use kind, you can use lemon juice or phosphoric acid to lower the pH levels.

 Learn from your own notes: